MED SPA SERVICES

 The first category, known as neuromodulators or neurotoxins, include injectable medications that reduce wrinkles or produce desired changes or improvement by relaxing selected muscles in specific areas.
 The most popular medications used for this in the United States are Botox® and Dysport®.

 Most dermal fillers are composed of hyaluronic acid, a naturally-occurring fluid that bathes the cells of plants and animals.
-Some popular examples of these “H.A.” fillers are Juvederm® Voluma, Volbella, Vollure, Ultra Plus, and Ultra, or Restylane®, Restylane Lyft, Refyne, Defyne, and Kysse.
+Some popular examples of these “H.A.” fillers are Juvederm® Voluma, Volbella, Vollure, Ultra Plus, and Ultra, or Restylane®, Restylane Lyft, Refyne, Defyne, Kysse, and Contour.
 Another popular filler, Radiesse®, works somewhat similarly but is composed of calcium hydroxylapetite, which stimulates the body’s own production of tissue in the area of application.

-Sculptra®, while not a filler in the traditional sense, creates or restores regional volume gradually over the months following injection by stimulating the production of collagen, and is composed of the same type of material used in the manufacture of absorbable sutures.
+And lastly, Sculptra®, while not a filler in the traditional sense, creates or restores regional volume gradually over the months following injection by stimulating the production of collagen, and is composed of the same type of material used in the manufacture of absorbable sutures.

 BOTOX & DYSPORT Q&A